 by Ellen Putri Edita and Fusanori Iwasaki • 9 October 2019

-The 15th ASEAN Ministerial Meeting on the Environment and Related Meetings were held in Siem Reap, Kingdom of Cambodia from 7 to 11 October 2019.
-A delegation from the Economic Research Institute for ASEAN and East Asia (ERIA), headed by its President, Prof Hidetoshi Nishimura, participated in two meetings: ASEAN-Japan Ministerial Dialogue on Environmental Cooperation and the 16th ASEAN Plus Three Environment Ministers Meeting (16th APT EMM).
+Siem Reap, 9 October 2019: The President of the Economic Research Institute for ASEAN and East Asia (ERIA) participated in the 15th ASEAN Ministerial Meeting on the Environment and Related Meetings held in Siem Reap, Kingdom of Cambodia from 7 to 11 October 2019.
+Prof Hidetoshi Nishimura participated in two meetings, namely ASEAN-Japan Ministerial Dialogue on Environmental Cooperation and the 16th ASEAN Plus Three Environment Ministers Meeting (16th APT EMM).

 Prof Nishimura was confident that ERIA will be able to play a key role in the knowledge sharing activities because this institution has performed comprehensive research focusing on waste management, circular economy, and marine debris in recent years.
 Further, he explained that the website will provide data from each country in the context of better waste management, such as sustainable waste collection, recycling technology, and good policies.
 It is expected that this knowledge centre can be used by people from across the region to learn good practices from other countries in the region.

-At the end of his presentation, Prof. Nishimura asked for support and guidance from ASEAN member countries as well as Japan, China, and the Republic of Korea for the development of the website and the overall RKC-MPD activities in the future as part of region-wide efforts to tackle the issue of marine plastic debris.
+Concluding his presentation, Prof Nishimura asked for support and guidance from ASEAN member countries, as well as Japan, China, and the Republic of Korea for the development of RKC-MPD’s website and the overall activities of RKC-MPD in the future as part of the efforts to tackle the issue of marine plastic debris in the region.